Anxiety Disorders and Anxiety Attacks

 Recognizing the Signs and Symptoms and Regaining a State of Calm

 It’s normal to feel anxious when facing a challenging situation, such as a job interview, a tough exam, or a blind date.
-But if your worries and fears seem overwhelming and interfere with your daily life, you may be suffering from an anxiety disorder.
+But if your worries and fears are preventing you from living your life the way you’d like to, you may be suffering from an anxiety disorder.
 There are many different types of anxiety disorders—and many effective treatments and self-help strategies.
 Once you understand your anxiety disorder, there are steps you can take to reduce your symptoms and regain control of your life.

 Anxiety is the body’s natural response to danger, an automatic alarm that goes off when you feel threatened, under pressure, or are facing a stressful situation.

 In moderation, anxiety isn’t always a bad thing.
 In fact, anxiety can help you stay alert and focused, spur you to action, and motivate you to solve problems.
-But when anxiety is constant or overwhelming, when it interferes with your relationships and activities, it stops being functional—that’s when you’ve crossed the line from normal, productive anxiety into the territory of anxiety disorders.
+But when anxiety is constant or overwhelming—when it interferes with your relationships and activities—that’s when you’ve crossed the line from normal anxiety into the territory of anxiety disorders.

-If you identify with several of the following signs and symptoms, and they just won’t go away, you may be suffering from an anxiety disorder.
+If you identify with any of the following 7 signs and symptoms, and they just won’t go away, you may be suffering from an anxiety disorder: